rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-16013533700a2307-adjudication-order-in-respect-of-anil-bajaj-huf-in-the-matter-of-illiquid-stock-.md

 source: sebi
 stocks: []
 tags:
-- adjudication-order
-- stock-options
-- market-manipulation
+- adjudication
 - artificial-volume
+- bse
+- market-operations
 - non-genuine-trades
-- pfutp-regulations
-- bse
 - penalty
+- regulatory-framework
+- stock-options
 title: Adjudication Order in respect of Anil Bajaj HUF in the matter of Illiquid Stock Options at BSE
 ---